-Many organizations would like to upgrade to a modern version of Internet Explorer (IE) and Windows 7, but can't.
-That's because they depend upon web applications which were designed for legacy versions of IE. The various changes in layout, rendering, scripting and security designs in modern IE versions prohibit those applications from functioning properly without extensive and expensive modifications or upgrades.
+Many organizations would like to upgrade to a modern version of Internet Explorer and Windows 7 or Windows 8, but can't.
+That's because they depend upon web applications which were designed for legacy versions of Internet Explorer.
+The various changes in layout, rendering, scripting and security designs in modern IE versions prohibit those applications from functioning properly without extensive and expensive modifications or upgrades.

-Browsium Ion ("Ion") allows enterprises to upgrade to modern technologies like Windows 7 and current IE versions while maintaining compatibility with existing legacy web applications-all without changing a single line of server code.
+Browsium Ion ("Ion") allows enterprises to upgrade to modern technologies like Windows 7 or Windows 8 and current Internet Explorer versions while maintaining compatibility with existing legacy web applications-all without changing a single line of server code.

-But Ion provides more than just legacy IE compatibility for the web applications you are running today - it helps ensure Web Application Continuity as your business moves forward.
+But Ion provides more than just legacy Internet Explorer compatibility for the web applications you are running today - it helps ensure Web Application Continuity as your business moves forward.
 Web Application Continuity provides solutions to manage, maintain, and operate your web applications regardless of the underlying browser lifecycle.
 Your web applications are built to serve the business for years, but the rate of browser innovation has accelerated to the point it outpaces the standard IT technology system lifecycle.

 lon decouples the browser/web application dependencies that exist today, and enables your organization to deploy technologies when you want, without breaking existing line-of-business applications.
-More importantly, lon is seamless to users, integrated into the Browser and is more easily managed than virtualization solutions.
+More importantly, lon is seamless to users, integrated into the browser and is more easily managed than virtualization solutions.

 1.1.
-Browsium Ion Client Overview
+Browsium Ion Overview

 Ion delivers Web Application Continuity by delivering the ability to use and control multiple browser modes, fully customize the browsing environment, and rollback web plugin support to legacy versions all inside modern versions of Internet Explorer.
-Ion lets organizations enjoy the features and better security of the latest platforms and migrate their legacy IE applications on their own timeframes and budgets.
+Ion lets organizations enjoy the features and better security of the latest platforms and migrate their legacy Internet Explorer applications on their own timeframes and budgets.